typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 Follow this section if your application is part of a multi-module Maven project.

-Add the following plugin settings to the root project `pom.xml` to register the fabric8 Maven plugin.
+Add the following plugin settings to the root project `pom.xml` to register the fabric8 Maven plugin:

 ```
 <plugin>